Kapulani Landgraf

-Kapulani Landgraf (born 1966) is a Kanaka Maoli (native Hawaiian) artist who is best known for her work in black-and-white photography.
-Through a series of photographic essays, objects, and installations, Landgraf celebrates Native Hawaiian culture while also addressing the legacies of colonialism and its impact on indigenous Hawaiian rights, value and history.
+Kapulani Landgraf (born 1966) is a Kanaka Maoli (Native Hawaiian) artist who is best known for her work in black-and-white photography.
+Through a series of photographic essays, objects, and installations, Landgraf celebrates Native Hawaiian culture while also addressing the legacies of colonialism and its impact on indigenous Hawaiian rights, values and history.
 While her work often centers on the negative impacts of land use and development, she also alludes to the resilience of the land and the indigenous population.
 Landgraf says about her work, "Although much of my work laments the violations on the Hawaiian people, land and natural resources, it also offers hope with allusions to the strength and resilience of Hawaiian land and its people."
 Landgraf's most recent work combines photographic series with objects and installations.

 Education

 She received a BA in anthropology from the University of Hawaiʻi at Mānoa in 1989 and an MFA in Visual Arts from the Vermont College of Fine Arts in 1995.
-She currently teaches in the Arts and Humanities department at Kapiʻolani Community College in Honolulu, Hawaii.
+She currently teaches in the Arts and Humanities department at Kapiʻolani Community College in Honolulu, Hawaiʻi.

 Creative work

-In her 1994 book, Nā Wahi Pana O Ko'olau Poko: Legendary Places of Ko'olau Poko, Landraf refutes the tradition of landscape photography of Hawaiian spaces, instead linking place to native Hawaiian ways of knowing and understanding the sacred.
-In her book, Asian Settler Colonialism From Local Governance to the Habits of Everyday Life in Hawaii, Landgraf describes the history of colonisation in Hawaii, and the effects it has had on the identity of Kanaka Maoli people.
+In her 1994 book, Nā Wahi Pana O Koʻolau Poko: Legendary Places of Koʻolau Poko, Landgraf refutes the tradition of landscape photography of Hawaiian spaces, instead linking place to native Hawaiian ways of knowing and understanding the sacred.
+In the section "Settler-Dominated Ideological State Apparatuses: Literature and the Visual Arts" of the book, Asian Settler Colonialism From Local Governance to the Habits of Everyday Life in Hawaiʻi, Landgraf describes the history of colonisation in Hawaiʻi, and the effects it has had on the identity of Kānaka Maoli people.
 Her work is political in nature, emphasizing Hawaiian claims to land and speaks against the continued commodification of the islands by settler groups.

 Landgraf's work has toured across the United States in the Changing Hands: Art Without Reservation collection.
 In 2013 Landgraf was awarded the Native Arts and Culture Foundation fellowship.
-Upon receipt of this award, Landgraf remarked, "The Native Arts and Cultures Artist Fellowship validated artwork created by a Native Hawaiian artist working in Hawai'i on a national scale [...]
-I hope the national award brings a greater awareness and interest to the realities and injusticies, which continue to occur in Hawai'i and within the Native Hawaiian community.
+Upon receipt of this award, Landgraf remarked, "The Native Arts and Cultures Artist Fellowship validated artwork created by a Native Hawaiian artist working in Hawaiʻi on a national scale [...]
+I hope the national award brings a greater awareness and interest to the realities and injusticies, which continue to occur in Hawaiʻi and within the Native Hawaiian community.
 I also hope it inspires and instigates younger Native Hawaiian artists to go beyond the decorative – to give voice and challenge – to push the boundaries – to make people think."

 Her photo collage ho 'opa 'a a pa 'a from 2004, in the collection of the Honolulu Museum of Art looks abstract from a distance.
 However, a close inspection (see image of detail) reveals that it is composed of photographs that relate to the Native Hawaiian people politically, culturally, and historically.
 The Bishop Museum (Honolulu, Hawaii), the Honolulu Museum of Art, and the Institute of American Indian Arts (Santa Fe, New Mexico) are among the public collections holding work by Kapulani Landgraf.